Art for all people (Easy Language)

 Martin Essl:

-If art is there for everyone, everyone can experience it together.
-The museum is then a place where people with and without disabilities meet.
-Through art we also learn to see things differently.
+When art is available to everyone, everyone can experience it together.
+The museum then becomes a place where people with and without disabilities meet.
+Through art, we also learn to see things differently.

-But they should not be forced to do so.
-Inclusive art should be there for everyone, regardless of whether they have a disability or not.
+But they shouldn't be forced to do so.
+Inclusive art should be available to everyone, regardless of whether they have a disability or not.

 Museum Guide: